-I. PURPOSE

-- The purpose of this scholarship program is to provide financial grants for needy, worthy, and ambitious graduates of Sherman High School who wish to further their education by enrolling as a regular, full-time student in a college, university, community college, and/or graduate school. - Procedures for awarding scholarships are based on: FAFSA 40%; GPA 40%; Application Evaluation 20%.

 II.
+PURPOSE

+- The purpose of this scholarship program is to provide financial grants for needy, worthy, and ambitious graduates of Sherman High School who wish to further their education by enrolling as a regular, full-time student in a college, university, or community college. - Procedures for awarding scholarships are based on: FAFSA (NEED) 30%; Grade Point Average 20%; Interviews 20%; Application Evaluation 20%; SAT 10%.

 SCHOLARSHIP GUIDELINES

-Please note: the following is a NEW REQUIREMENT

-- > Select one of the following: - o OPTION A: STUDENTS WHO WILL ATTEND A SCHOOL IN OREGON - OPTION B: STUDENTS WHO WILL ATTEND A SCHOOL OUT-OF-STATE - ➤ If applying for Charles Davis Scholarship you must also fill out CSA Pre-Application (csascholars.org/cdavis) due April 15th.
-If choosing Option B, do not fill out the CSA forms. - Applications to be considered by the Sherman County Scholarship Association (SCSA) must be received by the Sherman High School Scholarship Advisor by 4:00 p.m. on April 15th, unless the deadline is extended by the Association.
+- > Please note: the following is a NEW REQUIREMENT - If applying for Charles Davis Scholarship you must also fill out CSA Pre-Application (csascholars.org/cdavis) due April 15th. - OPTION A: APPLICANTS MUST FILL OUT THE WELLS FARGO CSA PRE-APPLICATION at::csascholars.org/cdavis AND the Charles E Davis Application.
+Both are due April 15th OPTION B: For out-of-state applicants only.
+Do not fill out the CSA Pre-application. - Complete application packets addressed to the Sherman County Scholarship Association (SCSA) must be received at the Sherman High School Scholarship Advisor by 4:00 p.m. on or before April 15th, unless the deadline is extended by the Association.
 All documents turned in will be date and time stamped.
-Applications received after the deadline will not be considered for scholarship awards. - Scholarship grants are to be used for direct schooling costs such as tuition, books, room and board, and transportation. - Scholarship funds will be released after proof of successful completion of each term or semester has been submitted.
-Successful completion means the applicant is a full-time student (carrying 12 hours) and has earned at least a 2.0 Grade Point Average (GPA) for said term.
-Graduate students are considered full-time if carrying a minimum of 9 hours and maintaining a minimum 2.5 GPA. - The Scholarship recipient will provide the Sherman High School Scholarship Advisor's Office with a copy of their progress report, including courses taken and grades received, at the end of each term or semester.
+Applications received after the deadline will not be considered for scholarship awards unless approved on a case-by-case basis by a vote of the SCSA. - Scholarship grants are to be used for direct schooling costs such as tuition, books, room and board, and transportation. - Scholarship funds will be released after proof of successful completion of each term or semester.
+Successful completion of a term or semester for a college, university, or community college student means the applicant is a full-time student (carrying a minimum of 12 hours) and has earned at least a 2.0 Grade Point Average (GPA) for said term/semester. - The Scholarship recipient will provide the Sherman High School Scholarship Advisor with a copy of their progress report, including courses taken and grades received, at the end of each term or semester.
 Should a student be taking ungraded courses, a statement of progress will be required from the student's instructor or project advisor.

-III.
-SCHOLARSHIP APPLICATION PROCEDURES:
+IV.SCHOLARSHIP APPLICATION PROCEDURES:

-All funds available will be awarded to successful applicants in amounts determined by the scholarship board of directors and the Charles Davis selection committee providing the following criteria are met:
+All funds available will be awarded to successful applicants in amounts determined by the SCSA Board of Directors or assignees providing the following conditions are met: